Chapter II: The Cascade — What Happens When Quantum Gets Useful

 The interaction between quantum computing and artificial intelligence runs in both directions.
 AI is already being used to optimize quantum hardware: Google uses machine learning and reinforcement learning algorithms for Willow's error correction calibration.
 Quantinuum is developing "Generative Quantum AI" (GenQAI)—using quantum computers to generate training data that enhances classical AI models.

 In the other direction, quantum computers could eventually accelerate certain AI workloads.
 However, this must be stated with caution: quantum machine learning is, by Bain's assessment, "mostly theoretical" with "key algorithmic and data-loading bottlenecks."
-It accounts for roughly $150 billion of Bain's projected $100–250 billion in end-user industry value but has the weakest empirical foundation.
-Research on "barren plateaus"—a phenomenon where the mathematical landscape guiding a quantum algorithm becomes so flat and featureless that the algorithm cannot find its way to a solution (see Section 3.3)—has identified a potentially fundamental barrier[3] for variational quantum algorithms (discussed in detail in Section 3.3).
-The implication is stark: over half of Bain's projected value rests on a category of algorithms that may face fundamental scalability barriers regardless of hardware quality.
+It accounts for roughly $150 billion of the projected $250 billion market value but has the weakest empirical foundation.
+Research on "barren plateaus" has identified a potentially fundamental barrier[3] for variational quantum algorithms (discussed in detail in Section 3.3).
+The implication is stark: 60% of Bain's $250 billion projection rests on a category of algorithms that may face fundamental scalability barriers regardless of hardware quality.

 Speculative upper bounds from consulting projections.
-The top of McKinsey's $28–72B QC range would exceed the entire current HPC market.
-Bain's $100–250B represents end-user industry value, not vendor revenue.
+McKinsey's $72B QC-only figure would exceed the entire current HPC market.

 Notes